 The Steering Panel considered the information from Phase 1, the reports from the Panels of Expertise, as well as their own research and prepared the Steering Panel Report – Phase 2.

 The final report, A Natural Balance – Working Toward Nova Scotia’s Natural Resources Strategy, is a compilation of the reports from the Steering Panel and Panels of Expertise.
 The Steering Panel presented this report to the Minister of Lands and Forestry for consideration as the Department moved ahead with Phase 3 – the development of the natural resources strategy.

 Copies of the Steering Panel's report are available by contacting firstname.lastname@example.org or 424-8633.
 Copies are also available at public libraries across the province.

 Steering Panel members were selected using the criteria set out in the Steering Panel Terms of Reference and in a manner that ensured members represented a broad range of interests.

-Three prominent Nova Scotians were appointed by the Minister of Natural Resources:
+Three prominent Nova Scotians were appointed by the Minister of Lands and Forestry: